IvanGarL/web-scraper/README.md

     just run ```docker-compose up -d``` in terminal in the root directory

 - Docs:
-    Theres the option of exploring the services using the Postman collection available in the root directory.
+    1. Theres the option of exploring the services using the Postman collection available in the root directory.
 Import the file 'Website scraper server.postman_collection.json' to postman and create a new env variable called ```basicUrl``` with the value of 'http://localhost:8080'.

-    All the code is documented in ```./docs/index.html```
+    2. All the code is documented in ```./docs/index.html```
+    3. The API REST docs is available in github-pages in this link: https://ivangarl.github.io/web-scraper/

 - Test:
     Run the test suite running: ```npm run test```